Trustees and Patrons

 Ansel Wong (Chair) – Ansel has enjoyed a wide-ranging career which has given him experience of working at senior levels in the public and charitable sectors and has included public appointments as well as senior management positions.
 He is retired but uses his time to keep engaged in improving the life chances of others.
 He is Corporate Secretary of the Savile Row Academy, Director of The Carnival Village Trust, Community Assessor for the Metropolitan Police Service & a member of the Windrush Commemoration Committee.
 Ansel is a Fellow of The Royal Society for the Arts.

 PoC benefits from the support of many distinguished patrons:

-Rt Rev Simon Barrington-Ward KCMG, Lady Brooke, Lynn Carter, Lucy Chandler OBE, Rt Rev John Crowley, Dame Judi Dench DBE, Lady Antonia Fraser DBE, Roger Graef OBE, Rosamund Horwood-Smart QC, Kurt & Caroline Jackson, Baroness Helena Kennedy QC, Bruce Kent, Neil Latchman, Caroline Moorehead OBE, Rabbi Julia Neuberger DBE, Sir Geoffrey Nice QC, The Hon Jonathon Porritt, Lord Puttnam CBE, Rev Dr Nicholas Sagovsky, Sir Tom Stoppard OM, Desmond Tutu Archbishop Emeritus, Zoë Wanamaker CBE.
+Rt Rev Simon Barrington-Ward KCMG, Lady Brooke, Lynn Carter, Lucy Chandler OBE, Dame Judi Dench DBE, Lady Antonia Fraser DBE, Roger Graef OBE, Rosamund Horwood-Smart QC, Kurt & Caroline Jackson, Baroness Helena Kennedy QC, Bruce Kent, Neil Latchman, Caroline Moorehead OBE, Rabbi Julia Neuberger DBE, Sir Geoffrey Nice QC, The Hon Jonathon Porritt, Lord Puttnam CBE, Rev Dr Nicholas Sagovsky, Sir Tom Stoppard OM, Desmond Tutu Archbishop Emeritus, Zoë Wanamaker CBE.